 - Current Health Forms (youth & adult) in alphabetical order.
 The current BSA Health & Medical form (2019 edition) is available online at www.scouting.org.
 Advise any visiting guests that they need to bring the same health forms (Parts A/B).
-Anyone staying overnight must have the complete health form (Parts A/B/C).
-See page 43. - Medications & Prescriptions in original bottles or packaging.
-Please remember that all medication (for youth & adults) needs to be declared and left with the Camp Health Officer except for inhalers, heart medicine, and epi pens.
-See page 43. - Special Dietary Needs Forms ---Discuss allergies or special diets with the Camp Health Officer during check-in and confirm with the Food Services/ Commissary Director.
-Be sure to also fax this form to the Marin Council office at least two weeks before your camp session.
-See page 39.
-See page 57. - Meals by Patrol Count Form --- this form is required for all troops so that jamboree meals can be packed out by patrol number for both all-week jamboree dining or for Wednesday only.

-Minor Activity Release Forms ---Anyone under 18 must have this signed form to participate in restricted activities.
-If this form is not submitted or is unsigned, a Scout will not be able to participate in certain activities including shooting sports.
-See page 55.
+Anyone staying overnight must have the complete health form (Parts A/B/C) and BSA registration. - Medications & Prescriptions must be in original bottles or packaging.
+Please remember that all medications need to be declared and left with the Camp Health Officer (except for epipens, inhalers, or heart medicine). - Special Dietary Needs Forms --- be sure to fax or email these forms to the Marin Council office at least two weeks prior to your arrival at camp.
+Discuss allergies or special diets with the Camp Health Officer during check-in and confirm meal options with the Food Services Director, Assistant Kitchen Manager or Special Dietary Cook. - ➢ Minor Activity Release Forms --(please file separate from health forms) Anyone under 18 must have this release signed by their parents or guardians to participate in restricted activities.
+If this form is not submitted or approved, a youth will not be able to participate in certain events including shooting sports.